mguid73/marineOmicsWGinternship/20210405_InternshipCheckin.md

 	- in situ vs. lab work ("L = moved to lab confused her)
 	- confindence explanations in the review spreadsheets (if no why?)- notes area
 	- web of science is slow (only got through 1/2 of first search string in 10hours)
 	- species collected from X location (no lat long or site listed) -- broad area of collection (link from Kaitlin)
 	- population sampled over time, are these different population?
 	- are we still doing pearling?
 	- coral colonies sampled from one site -- different populations?
 	- excluded pure metabolomics and proteomics
 * walk through process with one or two matches
 * Specific questions you're interested in?
-- interested in testing out workflows from
+	- interested in testing out workflows later from other half of the working group (website)

 ## Practice forking and cloning this repository
 * fork repository